AkshayShenoy19/Spark-Fund-Investment-/Investment Readme.txt

 Sector analysis: Understanding the distribution of investments across the eight main sectors.
 (Note that we are interested in the eight 'main sectors' provided in the mapping file.
 The two files — companies and rounds2 — have numerous sub-sector names; hence, you will need to map each sub-sector to its main sector.)

-4. How do you approach the assignment?
-What are the deliverables?

-The entire assignment is divided into checkpoints to help you navigate.
-For each checkpoint, you are advised to fill in the tables into the spreadsheet provided in the download segment.
-The tables are also mentioned under the 'Results Expected' section after each checkpoint.
-Since this is the first assignment, you have been provided with some additional guidance.
-Going forward you will be expected to structure and solve the problem by yourself, just like you would be solving problems in real-life scenarios.

-Important Note: All your code has to be submitted in one Jupyter notebook.
-For every checkpoint, keep writing code in one well-commented Jupyter notebook which you can submit at the end.